 Many students have concerns about planning their careers; for some Black students, there may be additional aspects to consider.
 Canada exists as what Ryerson professor and CCPA research associate Grace-Edward Galabuzi calls an “economic apartheid.”
 The concept is used to describe the way the Canadian labour market and economy are structured as racially stratified systems in which Black people are confined to the lowest rungs of financial well-being.

 It is important to acknowledge such challenges given the labour market and employment outcomes for Black people.
 According to Statistics Canada, the Black population experienced consistently higher rates of unemployment than the rest of the population even within post-secondary education: Black workers' unemployment rates were greater (at a rate of 9.2%) than non-Black workers (5.3%).
 That gap has grown significantly during the COVID-19 pandemic.
 In July, the unemployment rate for Black Canadians was 16.8%, while the national average was 11.2%.
+Check out this website for up-to-date information.

 Many companies and organizations are dedicating themselves to being diverse and inclusive employers, and to providing resources to support Black people who face barriers to employment.
 The following resources can guide career development professionals in supporting Black students and jobseekers in finding meaningful employment and advancing their career.